 This Fault Error commonly occurs if starting the CoolBlue system with a warm holding plate with the compressor not set for low speed.
-To remedy, turn both dip switches mounted on the circuit board located on top of the electronic control module near the LED to the OFF position.
-The compressor should be left on low speed for the initial start-up until frost starts to appear on the holding plate.
-Then the DIP switches can be set back to either the /4 (No1 OFF and No2 ON) or the full speed condition (Both 1 and 2 ON).
+To remedy, select a lower speed to start the compressor on.
+The compressor should be left on low speed or 1/3 speed for the initial start-up until frost starts to appear on the holding plate.
+Then the speed can be set higher if the desired temperature setpoint cannot be reached.